Stal Stalowa Wola: Stal Stalowa Wola II

 Stal Stalowa Wola II is a Polish football team, which serves as the reserve side of Stal Stalowa Wola.
 Reactivated in 2012, they started in the B class and won the championship in their debut season (2012–13).
-From 2019 to 2021, they competed in the IV league but were relegated to the district class in 2021.
+From 2019 to 2021, they competed in the IV league but were relegated to the regional league in 2021.
 They play their home matches at the training pitch of the Subcarpathian Football Center.